The Prophecy (film series): The Prophecy: Forsaken (2005)

 Allison then runs to the abandoned house that contains the Lexicon and climbs the stairs to the top of the building as Stark is in hot pursuit.
 The Lexicon produces the name of the anti-Christ — Mykael Paun, and he shall bear four distinct marks on his face.
 Stark corners her on the roof and claims that the child is there in Bucharest.
 As Stark tries to reason with Allison, he asks her if she wonders why she was chosen and how she has been able to keep the Lexicon from creatures more powerful than herself.
 He states that she is a "nephalim" – a half-breed between an angel named "Simon" (a character from the first film) and a human – bred specifically to protect the Lexicon, therefore Allison is nothing more than a tool.
 Dylan, who is feeling the effects of death more than ever, staggers to the roof and is caught between them.
 Allison pleads with him to accept God's will on faith, but Stark is telling him to complete his task so he can be done with this miserable existence.
 Dylan is torn; he goes back and forth between them before shooting Allison repeatedly in the chest.
 Nevertheless, there was method in his madness; as Allison falls over the precipice, the pages of the Lexicon scatter everywhere.
 The winds carry them throughout the streets of Bucharest, and Allison survives due to her "nephalim" healing powers, while Stark has no way of tracking all the pages of the Lexicon.
 The final page, the one Stark was looking for, falls at the feet of a young boy named Mykael Paun.

 Production

 Christopher Walken was robbed at the airport in Venice and his The Prophecy II script, glasses, keys, driver's license, and $100 were stolen.
 All items were later found (including the script) except for the money.

 The Prophecy 3: The Ascent marked the directorial debut of Patrick Lussier, who has often worked as an editor for horror director Wes Craven.

 The Prophecy: Uprising and The Prophecy: Forsaken were filmed simultaneously.
 Furthermore, both films are without Christopher Walken and Steve Hytner as the Archangel Gabriel and the coroner Joseph, respectively.

 Home media

-Each of the The Prophecys sequels were released direct-to-video, skipping theatrical release.
+Each of The Prophecys sequels were released direct-to-video, skipping theatrical release.